 - Blend this using a hand blender until you see a dense froth.

 - Clean the carpet stain by dipping a cloth or toothbrush in the froth and scrubbing the stain until it disappears.
 Vacuum the carpet after this to make sure it is clean again.

-- You can also clean carpet stains with 1-2 tablespoon vinegar mixed in 1 cup of cold water or 3-5 drops of liquid detergent mixed in 1 cup of cold water.
+- You can also clean carpet stains with 1-2 tablespoons vinegar mixed in 1 cup of cold water or 3-5 drops of liquid detergent mixed in 1 cup of cold water.

 - You can clean stains like blood, wine, beer, chocolate, coffee, tea, juice, etc. using the vinegar or detergent solution.

 Use these tips to get stubborn stains off your clothes, curtains, and carpet.
 You’ll have your fabrics looking shiny and clean again in no time!